-- Merrimack County is the top county in the State for agriculture sales of higher temperatures will promote a longer growing season for most crops, benefiting a larger number of local crops. - Negative impacts can potentially alter the region to a climate not suitable for growing valuable local crops such as apples and blueberries. - Temperature are expected to slow weight gain and lower the volume of milk produced by dairy cows. - Higher overnight temperatures are anticipated to prevent the dairy cows and cattle from recovering from heat stress. - Warmer temperatures and increase in carbon dioxide in the air creates a more ideal environment for pests and weeds, potentially increasing the use of herbicides and pesticides on crop.
+- Solution Merrimack County is the top county in the State for agriculture sales.
+Higher temperatures might promote a longer growing season for most crops, benefiting a larger number of local crops. - Negative impacts can potentially alter the region to a climate not suitable for growing valuable local crops such as apples and blueberries. - Temperature are expected to slow weight gain and lower the volume of milk produced by dairy cows. - Higher overnight temperatures are anticipated to prevent the dairy cows and cattle from recovering from heat stress. - Warmer temperatures and increase in carbon dioxide in the air creates a more ideal environment for pests and weeds, potentially increasing the use of herbicides and pesticides on crop. - The maple industry may not persevere with warmer winters and lower water tables.